 For example, one study found that “The prevalence of knee osteoarthritis features on MRI in otherwise healthy, asymptomatic, uninjured knees is high— up to 43% in adults aged ≥40 years.”
 This means that there are people walking around out there that would have changes on their MRI similar to those found in patients with knee arthritis but they don’t have pain.

 So the question is, why do some have pain and others don’t with the same “joint damage”.
-This is where inflammation, lifestyle factors like the foods we eat, and genetics comes in.
+This is where inflammation, lifestyle factors like the foods you eat, and genetics comes in.
 The more inflammation you have, the more likely you are to have pain.

 Instead of focusing and tediously looking into your x-rays, instead you should look at why you are in pain compared to someone who may have an x-ray that looks similar to yours.
 The findings on your x-rays may show normal signs of aging and this may not be the reason you are in pain.